pooyadav/driver-hello-world/README.md

 when a datastore gets a request from a driver to read/write - (what does it do?)
 ### Manifest template
 In the manifest, two important things to notice here are "databox-type" and "resource-requirements" - "store".
+When the driver is installed, a data store of type mentioned in "store" is launched.

 {
 	"manifest-version": 1,